accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file and activate NVDA.
 2. With NVDA, use the tab key to activate each button.
 3. Check that
-    - the voice rendered title is relevant;
+    - the voice rendered label is relevant;
-    - the visible title is contained in the voice output title.
+    - the visible text is contained in the voice voice rendered label.
 4. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}